jasonramirez/jasonramirez/README.md

 ## Database Management

-We use the [parity](https://github.com/thoughtbot/parity) gem for database operations across environments.
-Parity provides simple commands for backing up, restoring, and copying databases between development, staging, and production.
+We use Heroku CLI for database operations across environments.
+This provides simple commands for backing up, restoring, and copying databases between development, staging, and production.

 ### Environment Setup